shardus/website-docs.shardus.com/pages/docs/examples/coin-app-template.md

 });
 ```
 #### validate
-Start by implementing [validate](../api/interface/setup/validate) funcntion.
+Start by implementing the [validate](../api/interface/setup/validate) function.
 The purpose of this function is to ensure certain requirements are met before allowing the transaction to get applied.

 <Callout emoji="⚠️" type="warning">